 In Early March of this year, I became the proud new owner of a 2022 Yamaha MT-09 SP.
 It was a motorcycle that I had put a holding deposit on five months prior.
 The wait was long and, at times agonizing, but the bike is everything I had hoped it would be – and more.
 To put it plainly, it was worth the wait.

 The day after I brought my new motorcycle home, I recorded a video outlining my First Impressions and posted it on the WaltInPA YouTube Channel.
-In that video I mentioned that starting from a dead stop felt a little weird – almost as if the bike was underpowered at very low engine rpm.
+In that video, I mentioned that starting from a dead stop felt weird – almost as if the bike was underpowered at very low engine rpm.
 I chalked it up to the bike being brand new and my needing to get used to a new clutch.

-Due to this being a Safety Concern, Yamaha suggests that the motorcycle not be ridden unless being taken directly to a dealer for a warranty service.
-The repair will corrected free of charge and, in my personal experience, takes about 45 minutes to be completed.
+Due to this being a Safety Concern, Yamaha suggests that the motorcycle not be ridden unless being taken directly to a dealer for warranty service.
+The repair will be corrected free of charge and, in my personal experience, takes about 45 minutes to be completed.

 It is worth noting that the ECU Refresh includes reprogramming of your ECU to correct fuel mapping issues.
-In the event that you had your ECU Professionally Flashed for performance upgrades (such as an Exhaust System, Intake, or to Adjust Fuel Mapping) this service may overwrite your tune.
+In the event that you had your ECU Professionally Flashed for performance upgrades (such as an Exhaust System, Intake, or to Adjust Fuel Mapping), this service may overwrite your tune.

 This recall affects roughly 3,600 units from the 2021 and 2022 Model Years – including the Yamaha MT-09, MT-09 SP, and Tracer 9 GT.

 Until recently, a Kawasaki Ninja 400 Exhaust wasn't something that I was interested in.
 You see, I bought my Ninja 400 as a backup bike to my Yamaha MT-09 SP, and its primary function was to be a fun...